Welcome

 Learning Outcomes

 This article explains the fundamental principles of Value Added Tax (VAT) as they apply to solicitors' accounts.
 It outlines the distinction between output and input tax, the treatment of disbursements using both the agency and principal methods, and the corresponding accounting entries.
+It also clarifies when costs are not disbursements for VAT purposes and how to account for VAT on profit costs, abatements and bad debt relief.
 After reading this article, you should understand how to correctly account for VAT on professional fees and disbursements in compliance with the SRA Accounts Rules, enabling you to apply these principles to SQE1 assessment questions.

 SQE1 Syllabus

-For SQE1, you are required to understand the practical application of VAT within the context of solicitors' accounts.
-This includes identifying different types of tax, correctly recording VAT elements in transactions, and applying the rules for disbursements.
-Familiarity with these principles is critical for advising clients and ensuring firm compliance.
+For SQE1, you are required to understand the practical application of VAT within the context of solicitors' accounts, including identifying different types of tax, correctly recording VAT elements in transactions, and applying the rules for disbursements.
+Familiarity with these principles is critical for advising clients and ensuring firm compliance, with a focus on the following syllabus points:

 • The distinction between output tax and input tax.